Gustav Gun

 Landkreuzer P. 1500 Monster Gun

-The Landkreuzer P. 1500 Monster was designed to be a self-propelled platform for a shoot 80 cm KE gun along with 2 x 15 cm sFH 18 heavy howitzers, and a number of MG 151 autocannons normally used on combat aircraft.
-Eventually the German Army determined the gun was not practical and cancelled the project in 1943.
-If the weapon was built, it would have qualified as the largest tank ever built.
+The Landkreuzer P. 1500 Monster was designed to be a self-propelled platform for a shoot 80 cm KE gun along with 2 x 15 cm sFH 18 heavy howitzers and several MG 151 autocannons generally used on combat aircraft.
+Eventually, the German Army determined the gun was impractical and canceled the project in 1943.
+If the weapon had been built, it would have qualified as the largest tank ever.

 Gustav Gun Ammunition Specifications